 Stage: Seed

-About: A virtual bank for international students, executives, and businesses
+About: A virtual bank for international businesses, executives, and students.

-Cornell Affiliation: Amarildo Gjondrekaj, CEO/Co-Founder, Cornell JGSM ‘19 and Sarah Schmitt, COO/Co-Founder, Cornell JGSM ‘19
+Cornell Affiliation: Amarildo Gjondrekaj, CEO/Co-Founder, Cornell JGSM ‘19 and Sara Schmitt, COO/Co-Founder, Cornell JGSM ‘19

 Stage: Pre-seed